-The Local Authority or LA, (Hertfordshire CC) operates an agreed co-ordinated admissions scheme in line with government legislation.
-The LA will coordinate the process on behalf of the school according to the scheme published each year.
+The School operates an admissions scheme in line with government legislation.
+The manages the process according to the scheme published each year.
 The governing body, as the admission authority, will allocate the available places in line with this policy.
-However offers will be made by the home LA.
+Offers will be made directly by the School.

-The closing date for admission application forms to be received by the home Local Authority is 15 January 2018.
-Information on completing the 'on line' application and notification dates of admission decisions are published in the LA admissions literature which is also available from their website.

-All applications must be made on the child's home LA common application form.
+The closing date for admission application forms to be received by the school is 15 January 2019.
+Information on completing application and notification dates of admission decisions are Available from the school office.
+The 2nd round of admissions applications for Nursery has a closing date of 2nd April 2019.
+With a final round of admissions having a closing date of 4th June 2019.
+Each round (for any remaining places)will be considered against the criteria independently of the previous round.
+All applications must be made on the schools application form.
 Parents/carers are requested to complete our supplementary information form (SIF) and return it to the school office by the date given above.
-If a SIF is not completed the Governing Body will apply their admission arrangements using the information submitted on the LA form only, which may result in your application being given a lower priority.
+If a SIF is not completed the Governing Body will apply their admission arrangements using the information submitted on the main form only, which may result in your application being given a lower priority.

-The school provides for the admission of all successful applicants who have reached their 4th birthday by the beginning of September 2018.
+The school provides for the admission of all successful applicants who have reached their 3rd birthday by the beginning of September 2019.
 However please note the following: